The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 Cholesterol itself is not harmful.
 The problem lies in how lipoproteins behave under conditions of metabolic stress.

-The Real Risk: Oxidized and Small, Dense LDL
+The Real Cardiovascular Risk: Oxidized LDL and Small, Dense LDL Particles

 LDL cholesterol is not a uniform particle.
+Cardiovascular risk is influenced not only by LDL concentration but also by the number of atherogenic lipoprotein particles, often measured through apolipoprotein B (ApoB).
 Cardiovascular risk is driven by lipoprotein quality and modification, not total cholesterol concentration alone.

 Research shows that higher cardiovascular risk is associated with: